VOL. XCIV, NO. 247

 Frequently Asked Questions

-Which workflows do Federal Reserve Bank of New York — Data & Statistics and Open Payments (CMS) both support?
+What's the difference between Federal Reserve Bank of New York - Data & Statistics and Open Payments (CMS)?

-Do Federal Reserve Bank of New York — Data & Statistics and Open Payments (CMS) require subscriptions?
+How much do Federal Reserve Bank of New York - Data & Statistics and Open Payments (CMS) cost?

-Both Federal Reserve Bank of New York — Data & Statistics and Open Payments (CMS) keep freemium access with optional paid upgrades, so you can trial each platform before committing.
+Do Federal Reserve Bank of New York - Data & Statistics and Open Payments (CMS) have APIs?

-How can you access Federal Reserve Bank of New York — Data & Statistics and Open Payments (CMS)?
+Should I choose Federal Reserve Bank of New York - Data & Statistics or Open Payments (CMS)?

-Federal Reserve Bank of New York — Data & Statistics differentiates itself with Markets Data Dashboard: one stop for Desk operations and reference rates (repos/RRP, Treasury & Agency MBS operations, liquidity swaps, SOMA holdings, Primary Dealer Statistics)., Reference rates administered by NY Fed: EFFR, OBFR, SOFR (plus BGCR/TGCR/Tri‑party GC), with stated daily publication times., and SOFR Averages (30/90/180‑day) & SOFR Index (index = 1.00000000 on April 2, 2018) with methodology notes., whereas Open Payments (CMS) stands out for Three core datasets each year: General Payments, Research Payments, and Ownership/Investment Interests., Web search/explorer with filtering and charts; program year downloads available from the portal., and Open Data API (ODA) for programmatic access with filtering, querying, and aggregation (SoQL‑style)..
+Choose Federal Reserve Bank of New York - Data & Statistics if you need Markets Data Dashboard: one stop for Desk operations and reference rates (repos/RRP, Treasury & Agency MBS operations, liquidity swaps, SOMA holdings, Primary Dealer Statistics)., and Reference rates administered by NY Fed: EFFR, OBFR, SOFR (plus BGCR/TGCR/Tri‑party GC), with stated daily publication times..
+Go with Open Payments (CMS) if Three core datasets each year: General Payments, Research Payments, and Ownership/Investment Interests., and Web search/explorer with filtering and charts; program year downloads available from the portal. better fits how you invest.

 Curation & Accuracy